 An insurance attorney can make sure your insurance provider isn’t trying to take advantage of you and can negotiate on your behalf.
 If you’re feeling overwhelmed after a personal injury accident, contact Millin & Millin today.

 Insurance Companies May Not Have Your Best Interest at Heart

 Even when insurance companies don’t outwardly act in bad faith, they still may try to have you agree to a settlement for less than you deserve.
 Insurance companies stay in business by keeping payouts low, so they may challenge your description of the incident or ask you to jump through hoops in order to frustrate you into taking whatever settlement they offer.
 At times, insurance companies and their adjusters may make unreasonable demands on information to provide them in an attempt to stretch out the duration of your claim, causing you to pass the statute of limitations to complete your claim.

-A trustworthy McAllen insurance lawyer, on the other hand, will always keep your needs first.
+A trustworthy insurance claim lawyer, on the other hand, will always keep your needs first.
 An attorney familiar with the process of making insurance claims can make sure that everything in your case goes smoothly, providing you the legal guidance you need to avoid any pitfalls.

 Once You Sign Something, You Can’t Un-Sign It

 Insurance companies like to rush claimants into settling quickly in order to keep settlements low.
 If you sign legally binding documents right away, only to later discover that you were more seriously injured than you thought, you will likely be unable to recover any additional money for medical bills and other costs associated with treatment.

 It can also be hard to tell exactly what you’re agreeing to.
 Insurance companies may try to convince you to sign a full release when you think you’re signing a property damage release.
 Insurance companies may pressure you into signing medical release forms.

 In general, it’s best to check with an attorney before you sign anything from an insurance company.